mtango99/mtango99.github.io/thesis/thesis.md

 Here is an [R script](https://github.com/mtango99/thesis/blob/main/procedure/code/Thesis_R2.R) that outputs the rest of the landscape metrics.

+Here is an [excel file](https://github.com/mtango99/thesis/blob/main/results/FinalCalculations5.xlsx) with all of the landscape metrics I got for the Beech Ridge, WV (WV-2) turbine site.

+Here is a [sample excel file](https://github.com/mtango99/thesis/blob/main/data/RandomForests_randomData2.csv) for putting all the landscape metrics into one place for use in the statistics R script.

-Here is an [R script](https://github.com/mtango99/thesis/blob/main/procedure/code/rf_example.R) that uses Random Forests, GLMs, and AICc to show which of the landscape metrics are most associated with bat fatalities.
+Here is the [statistics R script](https://github.com/mtango99/thesis/blob/main/procedure/code/rf_example.R) that uses Random Forests, GLMs, and AICc to show which of the landscape metrics are most associated with bat fatalities.

 <br>
 **Acknowledgements**

+Thanks to my thesis advisors, Professor Joseph Holler and Professor David Allen for their ideas, support, and edits throughout this project.
+Thanks especially to Professor Holler helping me think about reproducibility as well as his QGIS knowledge, and to Professor Allen for helping me with statistics and R code.